gauthaman77/Analyzing-Spacex-Launches/README.md

 Using Spacex Api data of past launches were collected and relevant subsequent api calls were made.
 Data was cleaned and filtered for Falcon 9 launches.
 Also web scraped Wiki page of the Falcon 9 launches and cleaned the data.
 ### Perform data wrangling
-The various types of landing outcomes were classified into success or failure and added as a field to the dat
+The various types of landing outcomes were classified into success or failure and added as a field to the data
 ### Perform exploratory data analysis (EDA) using visualization and SQL
 ### Perform interactive visual analytics using Folium and Plotly Dash
 ### Perform predictive analysis using classification models